-Singapore businesses are required to give eligible employees up to 6 days of Government Paid Childcare Leave each year.
-While they can do more for employees who are parents, they cannot do less as childcare leave is an employee entitlement provided for in Singapore’s Employment Act and the Child Development Co-Savings Act.
+Employers in Singapore are required to give eligible employees up to 6 days of Government Paid Childcare Leave (GCPL) each year.
+While businesses can do more for employees who are parents, they cannot do less as childcare leave is an employee entitlement provided for in Singapore’s Employment Act and the Child Development Co-Savings Act.

-To help businesses provide this entitlement to their employees, the government may co-fund part of it.
+Partnering businesses to provide a more conducive working environment for parents, the government co-funds part of the childcare leaves.
 Hence the term Government Paid Childcare Leave (GPCL).
-Employers can also use the Government Paid Leave (GPL) Schemes calculator to estimate the reimbursement amount.
+Employers can also use the Government Paid Leave (GPL) Schemes calculator to estimate the reimbursement amount for employees.

 To understand how the Government Paid Childcare Leave (GPCL) works better, here are 10 things you need to know.